Learn about actual and potential costs

 How have fluctuations in the prices of inputs such as steel affected the prices of your commercial water heaters during the past three years?

 How do you mitigate sudden price increases in raw materials?

 How diversified is your supplier base for inputs?
 When input costs rise, are you able to source the product from a different supplier to get lower pricing?

 Have you experienced any supply disruptions resulting from raw material shortages?
 How did you handle the situation?

 Do you source materials with a high exposure to market disruptions resulting from the pandemic?
 How are you coping with these disruptions?

 What are your shipping rates to my facilities?
 Do shipping rates vary if I need products shipped to more than one location?

-Could you provide a list of your distribution facilities locations, both domestically and internationally?
+Could you provide a list of your domestic and international distribution facilities?